johndunlap/pgauditor/README.md

 # pgauditor
-pgauditor is a single file bash script which automates the generation of audit tables and trigger functions for PostgreSQL.
-It captures details like who, what, where, and when.
-There are many ways to capture this information but this approach requires very little time or infrastructure to implement within an existing PostgreSQL schema.
+pgauditor is a single file bash script which generates audit tables and trigger functions for PostgreSQL.
+Its audit tables can who, what, where, and when.
+This approach can quickly be implemented within any PostgreSQL application.
+Many of the generated implementation details can be customized with the CLI.

+IMPORTANT: A core design principle of pgauditor is that it does not delete or modify information under any circumstances.
+This is intentional because it mitiges the risk of a bug destroying information, which would be the exact opposite of its intended purpose.

 ## Connection parameters
 Set connection parameters by defining the following environment variables: